 Create a box and title it “Colors I Love”.
 Then collect pictures of things you love.
 There are so many places to find photos.
-Of course, there are home decorating magazines, brochures and folders in paint and wallpaper stores.
+Of course, there are home decorating magazines, brochures, and folders in paint and wallpaper stores.
 Clothing fashion magazines.
 Place the pictures or copies of the pictures in a box.
 When the box is ¼ or ½ full remove the collected pictures and sort by color.
 Wow.
-Surprise awaits you.
+A surprise awaits you.
 The majority of your photos will have certain colors.
 Choose from the top three to five colors.
 These colors are the “Colors you Love”

 It’s on the Internet.

 Search the internet for social media sites like Pinterest or interior design websites and choose from ready color schemes you like and build your design around those colors and hues.